 Ryan died at just 54 from prostate cancer.
 On his gravestone in Connecticut is his name and one word: “Reporter.”

 No one has earned that title more.
-On this 75th anniversary of D-Day, he deserves to be remembered.
+Upon the anniversary of D-Day, Ryan deserves to be remembered.

 Here is British Pathé newsreel footage from D-Day 1944: